 I’ve always been clumsy with hammers and power tools, but words have become those trusted friends slung on my utility belt.
 They’ve helped me make sense of my life and work, both as a writer and a pastor (and it’s impossible for me to untangle the two).
 Words help me see the world.
 They help me ask the questions I simply must ask.
 Words allow me to put flesh and bone on life – and on faith.
 As Flannery O’Connor said, “I write to discover what I know.”

 I prefer writing that is particular, local, immediate.
 Good words are like good wine: the beauty’s in the details and when the stuff flows free, then joy and laughter are sure to follow.
 I’ve attempted to rouse joy and laughter in various venues.
 I’m a columnist.
-I’ve done a stint as a freelance magazine and book editor, and I’ve authored four books.
+I’ve done a stint as a freelance magazine and book editor, and I’ve authored four books (creative non-fiction and fiction).
+I’m currently working on my first biography.
 I’ve written for the Washington Post, Christian Century, Radiant, Preaching Today, Soul Journey, Christianity Today, Relevant, In Touch, Our Daily Journal, Conversations and a few other places kind enough to take my words and do something with them.

 Our family is making a home in Charlottesville, Virginia, where we live in Christian community with a small band of sinners and saints, All Souls Charlottesville.
 My friends at All Souls allow me to marry and bury and to work with words in the pulpit most Sundays.
 I’m also the director of the Genesis Project and received a Ph.D. from the University of Virginia where my work centered on the intersection of literary fiction and religion.
 My dissertation was on the sacramental reality of Wendell Berry’s fictional town of Port William.